Table of contents

 Security and Compliance

-2. Comprehensive audit and monitoring capabilities: Oracle Database offers extensive audit and monitoring tools, enabling healthcare organizations to track who accesses and modifies data.
+2. Audit and monitoring capabilities: Oracle Database offers extensive audit and monitoring tools, enabling healthcare organizations to track who accesses and modifies data.
 This transparency supports compliance efforts and ensures data integrity.

 4. Amazon Web Services (AWS) Aurora